 The nutrition master's degree can be appropriate for several types of students.
 One type is the student who majored in nutrition or dietetics during their undergraduate degree.
 These students can use a master's to gain advanced knowledge and research skills.
 Another audience includes students without previous nutrition experience who want to gain the scientific knowledge and internship hours to earn a nutrition license.
-Another possible student group includes nurses and health professionals who are seeking a more in-depth understanding of nutrition for their current clinical role.
+Another possible student group includes nurses and healthcare professionals who are seeking a more in-depth understanding of nutrition for their current clinical role.

-Because master's graduates usually have prior professional experience, they are eligible for more advanced career opportunities than undergraduates.
+Because master's graduates usually have prior professional experience, they are often eligible for more advanced career opportunities than undergraduates.
 Graduates with a master’s degree may be qualified for leadership nutritionist positions in community centers, healthcare facilities, or private nutrition information centers, or they may choose to work in academia conducting research or educating others.

 Online nutrition certificate programs prepare students to help clients improve or enhance their lifestyle by adhering to proper eating habits and healthy diets.
-These programs are offered by a number of online colleges and universities and require 9 to 12 months of training.
+These programs are offered by a number of online colleges and universities and require nine to 12 months of training.
 Applicants must possess a high school diploma or its equivalent.